AymenRumi/real-time-activity-recognition/README.md

 # Real Time Human Activity Recognition

 ## Project Overview
-This `project` simulates a multidimensional stream of sensor data, using Apache Kafka for real-time data handling.
+This project simulates a multidimensional stream of sensor data, using `Apache Kafka` for real-time data handling.
 It involves a Kafka producer pushing simulated sensor data in real-time, and a Kafka consumer classifying human activities from this data stream.
-The project uses Docker Compose to run the Kafka server and PyTorch for training a machine learning model.
-Model training experiments are tracked using MLFlow.
+The project uses `Docker Compose` to run the Kafka server and `PyTorch` for training a machine learning model.
+Model training experiments are tracked using `MLFlow`.
 The model is trained using a static dataset, windowed and loaded into PyTorch's DataLoader with a window size of 7.
 This trained model is then employed for real-time activity recognition.

 ## Demo